Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 13
   scene_title: "Smothering Maneuver"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene13.jpg
-  narration: "<p>The Siege of Oranienburg enters its third or fourth part, and despite having had the city completely surrounded that whole time, Turkey still has a strong grasp on the little salient they snuck into Sweden in the last round of TW.</p>"
+  narration: "<p>The Siege of Oranienburg enters its third or fourth episode, and despite having had the city completely surrounded that whole time, Turkey still has a strong grasp on the little salient they snuck into Sweden in the last round of TW.</p>"
 - scene_number: 14
   scene_title: "#1 buddy cop flick of summer 2312"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene14.jpg